-Figuring out which content marketing model will best suit your business can be a challenge.
-To better understand the reasoning and context behind each approach, Mahlab spoke to the Australian HR Institute, the University of Melbourne and Bupa – three bodies that use the agency-led, in-house and hybrid content marketing model respectively.
+Figuring out which content marketing model fits your business can be a challenge.
+Mahlab spoke to the Australian HR Institute, the University of Melbourne and Bupa to understand the reasoning behind each approach.

 When launching or revamping a content marketing strategy, organisations will often find themselves deliberating whether to build an in-house team, outsource to an external agency or strike a balance between the two.
 While the three models are often pitted against each other, business leaders shouldn’t be doing calculus at this critical decision-making time.
 Instead, soul-searching is required, and an answer to the question: “Which approach will best serve my business’ vision, size, resources and objectives?”